anil-ai2/devops-cloud/ansible/concepts-for-discussion.md

     + Inventory
     + Ansible configuration files and Inventory files
     + structure of inventory file in ini and yaml format
+    + setting up ssh-keys for password-less access from controller to nodes

 ### Adhoc commands, Playbooks & Plays
     + Playbooks, Plays, Tasks, Modules